Nasser-Eddin-Nasser/Digitact/Backend/README.md

 # How to use

 - Install the below in-order
-  - JDK and set envioronment varriables
+  - JDK and set environment variables
   - Install IDE and [set the JDK path](https://www.jetbrains.com/help/idea/sdk.html) if need.
   - Install Gradle
   - Install PostgreSQL and [set up a simple database](https://www.postgresqltutorial.com/)